Skip to content

 Netherlands is a significant source of tanning, dyeing extracts imports into the United States, with approximately $67B in total bilateral trade.

-Tanning, Dyeing Extracts (HTS Chapter 32) carry an average MFN duty rate of 3.5% in addition to the Section 122 tariff.
+Tanning, Dyeing Extracts (HTS Chapter 32) carry an average MFN duty rate of 3.5%, which is absorbed into — not added on top of — the EU deal's 15% all-inclusive ceiling.
 No additional Section 232 or Section 301 surcharges apply to most products in this category from Netherlands.

 Key products in HTS Chapter 32 imported from Netherlands include Paints and varnishes, Printing inks, Synthetic dyes, Pigments, Tanning extracts, and Artists' colors.